cepthomas/NBagOfUis/README.md

 - VirtualKeyboard: Piano control based loosely on Leslie Sanford's [Midi Toolkit](https://github.com/tebjan/Sanford.Multimedia.Midi).

 ## General purpose UI components
-- PropertyGridEx: Added a few features.
+- PropertyGridEx: Added a few features for custom buttons and labels.
 - FilTree: Folder/file tree control with tags/filters and notifications.
 - OptionsEditor: User can select from a list of strings, or add/delete elements.
 - ClickGrid: Essentially a grid array of buttons.